acapela/monorepo/GETTING-STARTED.md

 Make sure that docker is properly installed by calling `docker-compose --version` in your console.

-### Node & NPM
+### Node & Yarn

-npm version 7.0+ is required (the latest version is recommended) because this repo is based on npm workspaces.
+yarn version 1.22.0+ is required because this repo is based on workspaces. (https://classic.yarnpkg.com/en/docs/workspaces/)

+We're not using npm because it has no mechanism for `resolutions` across workspaces to make sure there is only one version of some package in entire project and it gave us a bit of pain before we used npm and had packages with outdated peerDependencies.

-Node version 15+ is recommended.
+Node version 16+ is recommended.

 You can rely on nvm to pick the correct versions: